-In order to shed light on how our analysis might differ in other countries or time periods within the US, we perform three counterfactual exercises.
+In order to shed light on how our analysis might differ in other countries or time periods within the US, we conclude by performing three counterfactual exercises.
 Each exercise varies one the three key blocks of the generalized multiplier in Proposition 1 - the IO network, employment linkages, or consumption patterns - while keeping the other two fixed at our estimates for the 2012 US economy.
-We alternately consider the effects of weakened input-output linkages, historical (i.e. higher) sectoral labor shares, and increased income inequality.
+We alternately consider the effects of weakened input-output linkages, historical (i.e.

-44In particular, this is true if either (i) all households within a group are homogeneously employed, have quadratic labor disutility and apply a zero utility discount rate to the future or (ii) all households within a group are probabilistically totally unemployed or fully employed.
+&lt;sup>47In particular, this is true if either (i) all households within a group are homogeneously employed, have quadratic labor disutility and apply a zero utility discount rate to the future or (ii) all households within a group are probabilistically totally unemployed or fully employed.

-45As the Great Recession featured widespread underemployment, it is perhaps unsurprising that around two thirds of the welfare gains from fiscal stimulus can be explained by the size of fiscal multipliers.
+&lt;sup>48As the Great Recession featured widespread underemployment, it is perhaps unsurprising that much of the welfare gains from fiscal stimulus can be explained by the size of fiscal multipliers.
 In the case of a more localized shock or recessionary episode, heterogeneity in wedges would play a greater role; our framework still facilitates such an evaluation.